 Organizations like Human Rights Watch have severely criticized Erdoğan’s iron-fisted control over the nation.
 Since the failed military coup, surveillance and censorship have both increased drastically.
 The authorities have imprisoned huge numbers of anti-Erdoğan police, as well as journalists who dare to speak out against the regime's conduct.

 For Turkish citizens who disagree with these extreme and restrictive policies - and want to read news that isn’t tainted by propaganda - the internet is a useful tool.
 However, the Turkish government has gone to great lengths to close down access to material that it deems problematic.

-A VPN is a perfect solution because of the encryption it provides.
-This means that you can do whatever you need to do on the internet, without your ISP or government knowing what you’re doing.
+A VPN for Turkey is a perfect solution because of the encryption it provides.
+This means that you can do whatever you need to do on the internet, without your ISP or government knowing what you're doing.